Circumference Of A 4 Inch Circle

 A Historical Perspective

 The quest to understand the relationship between a circle’s diameter and its circumference has occupied mathematicians for millennia.
-Ancient civilizations, including the Babylonians and Egyptians, had empirical approximations for pi.
+That said, ancient civilizations, including the Babylonians and Egyptians, had empirical approximations for pi.
 The Babylonians used a value of 3.125, while the Egyptians used approximately 3.16.

 Over the centuries, mathematicians have developed increasingly sophisticated methods for calculating pi to greater and greater accuracy.
 With the advent of computers, pi has been calculated to trillions of digits.
 While these calculations are primarily of theoretical interest, they demonstrate the enduring fascination with this fundamental constant.